 - Seven National Titles (1999, 2001, 2004, 2005, 2009, 2013, 2015)

-• 27 bowlers have made a combined 58 All-America teams
+- 29 bowlers have made a combined 61 All-America teams

-Paul Klempa returns for his 19th season as the women’s bowling assistant coach, while his association with the program dates back to 1992.
+Paul Klempa returns for his 20th season as the Nebraska bowling assistant head coach, while his association with the program dates back to 1992.
 After a collegiate career in which he earned All-America honors as a senior in 1994, Klempa remained in Lincoln and was hired as the Huskers’ assistant coach in 1997.

-Klempa served as Interim Head Coach for the Nebraska bowling team for much of the 2013-14 season, while Head Coach Bill Straub recovered from a medical issue.
+Klempa served as interim head coach for the Nebraska bowling team for much of the 2013-14 season, while head coach Bill Straub recovered from a medical issue.
 Klempa led the Huskers to a pair of tournament titles and a No. 2 national ranking.
-He also helped guide the Huskers to their 11th straight NCAA Championship appearance.
+He also helped guide the Huskers to their 11th-straight NCAA Championship appearance.

-“I thought he did a great job.
-He gives me a great supporting cast.
-It helps me think better when I need it,” Straub said.
-“Paul didn’t have that option last year.
+“I thought he did a great job,” Straub said.
+“He gives me a great supporting cast.
+It helps me think better when I need it.
+Paul didn’t have that option (that season).
 He had to make the main decisions on his own.
-Week after week, it is taxing.
+Week after week, it is taxing.”

-“I think Coach grew more by having more responsibility.
-He not only had his own duties, he had most of mine to boot.
+“I think Coach grew more by having more responsibility,” Straub added.
+“He not only had his own duties, he had most of mine to boot.
 I think that is a growth period, and he performed admirably.”